un01s/code-digger/README.md

 # code-digger

-Dig the code to crack it open
+Code has a hidden universe, and you have to dig it to crack it open.

 ## write a debugger to understand how debugger works